Lexicon-Group-2/Coffee_shop/README.md

 # Main app

-This app will contain all the logic regardin:
+This app will contain all the logic regarding:
 * creation of an account,
 * user login,
 * user logout,